dsivitskaya/rsschool-cv/cv.md

 *   Socks from Granny
     Coordinator • Semtember, 2016 — December, 2021
-    *An initiative in which grannies knit socks for social shelters and to order*
+    *An initiative where grannies knit socks for social shelters and to order*

 Additional Links
 ----------------